inabikarilibrary/inalib/guides/textF/terminology.md

 _Dash Nomash_: a type of nomash technique that involves evading the enemy goalkeeper with a dash in order to score

 _Nogoal_: the act of failing a nomash (usually a dash nomash)

+_Chain Starter_: a player that shoots the SH hissatsu that initiates a chain